 The treatment for gestational hypertension depends largely on how close you are to your due date.
 If the baby is developed and there seems to be no complications or problems, then the doctor may recommend that the baby be delivered right away.
 In turn, preeclampsia can lead to eclampsia, which is a rare but very serious disease which causes seizures.

-In reality, gestational hypertension itself does not require on its own since it goes away after giving birth.
-Doctors may recommend the use of medicines that treat hypertension.
+In reality, gestational hypertension itself does not require medication since the condition goes away after giving birth.
+However, doctors may recommend the use of medicines to treat chronic or pre-existing hypertension.

 How do doctors diagnose gestational hypertension?

 Pregnant women should regularly visit their doctor for check ups.
 The doctor will check the mother’s blood pressure during these appointments.
 Because gestational hypertension normally appears on and after the 20th week of pregnancy, your doctor will be closely monitoring that.